 All applications will be thoroughly reviewed and evaluated by the State.
 Section 6 of the Process Plan specifies the criteria the State will use to evaluate early restoration proposals that meet the minimum qualifications.
 The NRDP will assess the degree to which proposed early restoration projects meet each criterion.
 If any of the proposed projects meet the minimum qualifications, the NRDP will prepare a draft "Early Restoration Plan" that contains its recommendations for funding or not funding the projects, and the reasons for its recommendations based on its analysis.
-This draft Early Restoration Plan will be subject to a 30-day public commendations for consideration of the TRC and Governor.
+This draft Early Restoration Plan will be subject to a 30-day public comment period and subsequently considered by the Advisory Council, which will develop its funding recommendations for consideration of the TRC and Governor.
 Based on input from the NRDP, Advisory Council, TRC, and the public, the Governor will make a final funding decision.
 The State is hopeful that this process can be concluded by early October 2012.